Borrow Materials Not Owned By IU

 The IUB Libraries participate in three reciprocal borrowing programs:

-CIC Reciprocal Borrowing Program - Open only to faculty
+- ALI (Academic Libraries in Indiana) Reciprocal Borrowing Program - Open to students, faculty and staff

 "Reserves" refers to any print and media resources that instructors request to be set aside for student use throughout the duration of a course.